 A student accident insurance plan selected by the Board of Education is made available on an optional basis to all students.
-At the beginning of the school year the school will distribute printed information about the student accident insurance plan selected.
+At the beginning of the school year on the district website, the school will post information about the student accident insurance plan selected.
 The information will contain an application form which, when completed, must be sent directly to the company.